-This scholarship is a $10,000 annual academic award available to students who score 28 or higher on the ACT or its SAT equivalent.
-To qualify for the award, applicants must meet the following initial criteria by March 1st:
+This scholarship is a $10,000 annual academic award available to students who score 23 or higher on the ACT or its SAT equivalent (1130).
+To qualify for the award, applicants must meet the following initial criteria by April 1st:

-Make a formal campus visit while classes are in session which includes an interview with the Provost
+Make a formal campus visit while classes are in session which includes an interview with the program director

 Complete and submit a reflective essay

-In addition to the scholarship application requirements, students awarded the Distinguished Faith and Learning Scholarship must maintain the following criteria while enrolled at York College:
+In addition to the scholarship application requirements, students awarded the Distinguished Faith and Learning Scholarship must maintain the following criteria while enrolled at York University:

 Maintain a cumulative 3.5 GPA

-Attend the requisite number of cultural events each semester (as outlined by Provost)
+Attend the requisite number of cultural events each semester (as outlined by program director)

 Important: Any student that accepts this scholarship will NOT be eligible for an athletic scholarship